-Editor’s tip: We suggest using the VO5 Smoothly Does It Tame & Shine Spray, as this will not only give your hair an ultra-glossy finish, but it won’t weigh your hair down either (bonus!).
+Editor’s tip: Loving this look?
+To recreate it, we suggest using the VO5 Tame & Shine Spray, as this will not only give your hair an ultra-glossy finish, but it also contains heat defence to protect your hair from straighteners – bonus!

 Sun-kissed Balayage on Dark Brown Hair

-You can’t really go wrong with sunny blonde tones, especially if you have really dark hair.
-Credit: @behindchair_com
+You can’t go wrong with sunny blonde tones, especially if you have really dark hair.
+Credit: @suetyrrellstylist

 Brown Balayage on Long Bob Haircut

 Give your on-trend bob or lob cut a fresh colour upgrade with lighter tones woven into it.
 Credit: @thekathair

 Golden Balayage on Light Brown Hair